Definitions and pathophysiology

 - The low reimbursement of endometriosis surgery favors bowel resections.

 - Infertility surgery by microsurgery was performed in specialized centers.
 Today fertility centers focus on IVF with less fertility surgery by laparoscopy

 - Medical therapy of endometriosis is a ‘billion dollar business’ .

-- Inadequate referral of deep endometriosis, since avoidable bowel resections can be done in every hospital by the bowel surgeon
+- Too many bowel resections since bowel resections can be done in every hospital by the bowel surgeon

 - The Infertility lobby.
-Good surgery is a prevention of IVF and an IVF baby is more expensive than a surgery baby.
+Good surgery is a prevention of IVF, which is expensive for society.

 - Oncologist do not like the concept of the pelvic surgeon for endometriosis who could do oncology.